robsmith100/sav/README.md

 Actually then later I wanted to use this in a node express api, where the file was posted and loaded into memory as a Buffer.
 So then I added the SavBufferReader.

-## Performance

-This is performing significantly slower than the C# source lib I ported it from, so there's room for improvement.

 ## Metadata

 ### File Header